OpenSmallworld/nv-tilecacher/README.md

 ```
 Options

   -c, --configfile string           The name of a JSON file containing the caching definitions
   -d, --configdir string            A directory that contains a set of JSON config files.
 Use instead of -c for
                                     multiple configs
   -h, --help                        Display usage
   -w, --workers number              Number of workers (default 10)
   -o, --countonly                   Whether to only count tiles or not -true or false (default false)
   -r, --reportinterval number       The number of requests that progress is reported on e.g. every 100 requests,
                                     1000 requests etc
   -p, --connectionpooling           Use connection pooling
   -v, --verbose                     Output information verbosely
   -b, --verboserequests             Output request information verbosely
   -s, --sockettimeout number        The timeout period for the socket connection in seconds (default 120)
+  -i, --zoomstartoverride number    Override the zoom start value
+  -j, --zoomstopoverride number     Override the zoom stop value
+  -k, --servernameoverride string   Override the name of the server
+  -l, --serverportoverride number   Override the server port
+  -m, --layersoverride string       Override the layers
  ```

 ### Notes on command line options